 It Contains Ellagic Acid

 Possibly the biggest nutritional benefit of pomegranate powder is that it contains ellagic acid — a natural antioxidant phenol commonly found in fruits, such as pomegranates.
+Studies have shown that ellagic acid may decrease cancer growth, according to the Healthline website.
+Furthermore, the Memorial Sloan Kettering Cancer Center website suggests that it may also be beneficial in lowering LDL cholesterol.

 It should be noted, however, that the study in question used freeze-fried strawberries to source ellagic acid rather than pomegranate powder.